vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 1122 A. D.) in E. I. XII at p.
 9. Daft-Doorkeeper.
 Vide Kautilya 1.
 12, Lalitavistara p.
 136,

-Viṣnudharmottara II.
+Viṣṇudharmottara II.
 24. 30. \# Officer in charge of a city station or watch tower for

 collecting customs duties.
 'Dranga' means either a town' (as in E. I. XX, No. 810 of śake 1509 ) or a watch station' (as in Rajat.
 VILI, 2010).
 The word occurs in Valabhi plate of Dharasena II in Valabhi samvat 252 (I. A. 15 p.
 187 ), Gupta Ing.
 No. 38 at p.
 169, Palitana plate of Simhaditya in 255 Valabhi year (E. I. XI p.
 16 at p.
 18), Bhavanagar plate of Dhruvasena I in Valabhi year 210 (E. I. XV p.
 257), Wala plate of Guhasena (E. I. XIII at p.
 339), the Navalakhi plate of Siladitya (E. I. XI at p.
 179).